XmYx/ainodes-pyside/README.md

 - seamless for render textures and stuff
 - HiRes Render two phase Hires Rendering
-- multi dimensional Prompting allows to prompt settings with lists of values which then get looped, produses massive amounts of images with different settings
+- multidimensional Prompting allows to prompt settings with lists of values which then get looped, produses massive amounts of images with different settings
 - multi Model Batch allows your prompt(s) to be rendered with different models in one single run.
 Just prepare run and go get coffee
 - textual inversion
 - VAE